VitorKenzo/discord-bot-shenanigans/README.md

 - GuildId
 - logChannelId

+This information is private and individual so if you want to try to run this project yourself, you should setup a project in [discord developers](https://discord.com/developers/docs/intro) and [discord](https://discord.com/) server to do so.

 ## Logging System

-This bot is able to log all commands used by it in the specified logChannelId, which is a text channel of the discord server.
+This bot is able to log all commands used by it in the channel specified by the logChannelId, which is a text channel of the discord server.
+The purpouse is to keep track of all commands used and how used those commands as well.